 Diesel forklifts often require more maintenance than electric tugs or electric material handling equipment.
 They have complex internal combustion engines with numerous moving parts, increasing the risk of breakdowns and necessitating more regular servicing.

 The carbon footprint of diesel forklift trucks is a growing concern for companies aiming to reduce their greenhouse gas emissions.
 The combustion of diesel fuel releases significant amounts of carbon dioxide.

 The emissions produced by diesel forklifts can compromise indoor air quality within factories.
 Prolonged exposure to these emissions can lead to respiratory issues and other health problems for employees - leading many businesses to reduce or remove them from their internal operations.

-Considering the drawbacks, it’s clear why many factories are re-evaluating their choice of material handling equipment, with an increasing number opting for the sustainability and efficiency benefits offered by electric tugs and other electric material handling solutions.
+Considering the drawbacks, it’s clear why many factories are evaluating their choices of material handling equipment, with an increasing number opting for the sustainability and efficiency benefits offered by electric tugs and other electric material handling solutions.

-Electric Tugs: Your Solution to Meet Sustainability Targets
+Electric Tuggers: Your Solution to Meet Sustainability Targets

-Electric tugs are purpose-designed to deliver the safe movement of heavy loads, offering a safer, more efficient to alternative methods such as manual handling or traditional material handling equipment like lift trucks.
+Electric tuggers are purpose-designed to deliver the safe movement of heavy loads, offering a safer, more efficient to alternative methods such as manual handling or traditional material handling equipment like lift trucks.